-Meetin ng Date: Meetin ng Time: Subject t of Meeting: Locatio on: PVMPC D Attendees: Print N Is there at least one person or Department who is responsible for ensuring that the public meeting is ible for all attendees? ame/Department: Has the public meeting been publicized at least 3 weeks in advance?
-Has the meeting been publicized on the PVMPO or PVTA website? relevar Has the meeting been publicized in the required foreign languages and ethnic newspapers for the nt populations in the community where the meeting is to be held?
-Does the public meeting notice include accessibility information, how to request a reasonable modation, relevant dates for making requests and information on whom to contact to request a able accommodation?
-Does the public meeting notice include information on how to request foreign language interpreters?
-Facility r: Date o f Facility Assessment: Where applicable (in areas where public transportation is available), is the meeting location 1/4 mile or less fro om the nearest accessible bus stop or rail station? the me Where applicable, is there an accessible path of travel provided from the public transportation stop to eeting location and meeting room? [] (review If parking will be available at the meeting location, are there accessible parking spaces available v # of car and van accessible spaces)?
-Is there an accessible path of travel provided from the accessible parking area to the meeting area? access If the main entrance to the building is not accessible, is there directional signage towards the ible entrance? at nigh Is the accessible entrance unlocked and able to be used independently?
-If the meeting is taking place at, is the path leading to the alternate entrance well lit? ☐ within If there are restrooms that are open to the public, is there a pair of accessible restrooms available close proximity of the meeting area?
-If not, is there at least one accessible gender neutral restroom? ☐ teleph If there are public phones, is there at least one accessible (TTY and within appropriate height range) one available?
-If a stage or platform will be used during the public meeting, is it accessible? ☐ small t If a podium will be used during the public meeting, is the podium height-adjustable?
-If not, is there a table (between 28 and 34 inches in height) provided to the side of the podium?
+Date of Facility Assessment:

+Where applicable (in areas where public transportation is available), is the meeting location 1/4 mile or less from the nearest accessible bus stop or rail station?
+Where applicable, is there an accessible path of travel provided from the public transportation stop t the meeting location and meeting room?
+If parking will be available at the meeting location, are there accessible parking spaces available (review # of car and van accessible spaces)?
+Is there an accessible path of travel provided from the accessible parking area to the meeting area?
+If the main entrance to the building is not accessible, is there directional signage towards the accessible entrance?
+Is the accessible entrance unlocked and able to be used independently?
+If the meeting is taking place at night, is the path leading to the alternate entrance well lit?
+If there are restrooms that are open to the public, is there a pair of accessible restrooms available within close proximity of the meeting area?
+If not, is there at least one accessible gender neutral restroom?
+If there are public phones, is there at least one accessible (TTY and within appropriate height range) telephone available?
+If a stage or platform will be used during the public meeting, is it accessible?
+If a podium will be used during the public meeting, is the podium height- adjustable?
+If not, is there small table (between 28 and 34 inches in height) provided to the side of the podium?
 Is there a high speed internet connection within the meeting space?
-Ensuri ng Appropriate Accommodations: meetir Have sign language and foreign language interpreters, if requested, been reserved for the public ng?
-Have CART services, if requested, been reserved for the public meeting? before Are Assistive Listening Devices available for the public meeting?
-Does someone know how to use the ?
-Have you checked the devices at least 24 to 48 hours before the meeting and rechecked immediately the meeting starts?
-(Note: For large meetings, to avoid the loss of equipment, it is reasonable to ask river's license or other ID as collateral.)
+Ensuring Appropriate Accommodations: Have sign language and foreign language interpreters, if requested, been reserved for the public meeting?
+Have CART services, if requested, been reserved for the public meeting?
+Are Assistive Listening Devices available for the public meeting?
+Does someone know how to use the device?
+Have you checked the devices at least 24 to 48 hours before the meeting and rechecked immediate before the meeting starts?
+(Note: For large meetings, to avoid the loss of equipment, it is reasonable to ask for a driver's license or other ID as collateral.)

 Are at least five large print copies of meeting handouts available?

 Are printed materials available upon request, in alternative formats and/or relevant foreign languages?
 Are film or video presentations closed captioned and audio described?
-Facility y/Room Setup (prior to meeting): If the main entrance to the building is not accessible, is the accessible entrance unlocked? room?
-Is there an integrated seating area for individuals who use a wheeled mobility device in the meeting accom Is there seating available for attendees who are deaf or hard of hearing, and have requested an modation, near the front of the meeting room so that attendees may see the interpreter/captioner, or d? ☐ CART ¡ Is there an appropriately lit area in the front of the room for sign/foreign language interpreters and/or providers?
+Facility y/Room Setup (prior to meeting): If the main entrance to the building is not accessible, is the accessible entrance unlocked? room ?
+Is there an integrated seating area for individuals who use a wheeled mobility device in the meeting accom lip rea Is there seating available for attendees who are deaf or hard of hearing, and have requested an imodation, near the front of the meeting room so that attendees may see the interpreter/captioner, or d?
+CART Is there an appropriately lit area in the front of the room for sign/foreign language interpreters and/or providers?
 Are the aisles at least three feet wide and clear of obstacles or tripping hazards? attend If microphones are used during the public meeting, are adjustable microphone stands available for lees?
 Can staff be used as floaters with microphones as an alternative?

-For re cordkeeping and reporting purposes, please submit a copy of this completed checklist to the Title VI list.
+For recordkeeping and reporting purposes, please submit a copy of this completed checklist to the Title VI Specialist.